Bloomberg-Beta/Manual/Manual.md

 ### “Red Zone”

 We may do selected later-stage investments where we think we have an unusual insight or ability to contribute.
 The bar is much higher for how confident we have to be in these companies, given their higher valuations and our generally lower ownership.
-This is almost always in the case of an founder whose company we have watched, and perhaps already been helping, for quite some time.
+This is almost always in the case of a founder whose company we have watched, and perhaps already been helping, for quite some time.

 ### “Coach”